Skip to main content

 • Regex patterns: /^POST \/wp-json\// (wrapped in forward slashes)

-• Catch-all: * matches everything
+• Catch-all: * or .* matches everything

 Patterns are tested against both the request path and {METHOD} {path} (e.g., GET /my-page).